-The Project will be co-led and the University of California, Berkeley.
-A set of Forestry student Researcher at the University of California, Berkeley.
-A set of Forestry student working in the California Lab at UC Berkeley.
+The Project will be co-led of Hamey Woods, and Graduate Student Researcher at the University of California, Berkeley. is a Masters of Forestry student working in Lab at UC Berkeley.
 The involvement of the Stephens Lab will benefit the project by bringing a great depth of resources from UC Berkeley and the ability to collaborate with and receive input from a highly regarded team of fire ecologists.
 The methods and statistical analysis will be refined and vetted, allowing for the results to be sound and useful for land managers and the Board of Forestry.